HigherHoopern/News_NLP/README.md

 (`pip install news-nlp`)   https://pypi.org/project/news-nlp/

-This project `(GPR)` aims to measure country-level Geopolitical Risk (GPR) based on news data.
+This project `(GPR)` aims to measure country-level Geopolitical Risk  based on news data.
 This risk index consists of seven predefined components, including Conflict, Terror Threat, Corruption, Environment, Social, Governance (ESG) and foreign policy.
 This project covers:

-1. identifying search terms (key words and biagrams) using NLP TF-IDF method and word embedding model
+1. identifying search terms (key words and biagrams) using NLP TF-IDF method
+2. Identifying synonyms of seach terms with pretrained word embedding model
-2. an unsupervised clustering model (K-means) to categorise search terms into five groups
+3. an unsupervised clustering model (K-means) to categorise search terms into five groups
-3. an NLP deep learning model to classify news articles into the predefined topics;
+4. an NLP deep learning model to classify news articles into seven predefined topics
-4. an hierarchy statistical model to infer news event location at country level and
+5. a hierarchy statistical model to infer news event location at country level and
-5. an multiple geolocator in terms of longitude, latitude, and population
+6. a multiple geolocator in terms of longitude, latitude, location type and  population
-6. a supervised sentiment classifier to categorize GPR news articles into three classes.
+7. a supervised sentiment classifier to categorize GPR news articles into three classes
+8. GPR Index based on news articles, country type, population, news type and sentiment values and fatality.

 - __News\_NLP__
   - [README.md](README.md)